-A few months ago, Harper's Magazine published a long piece by Dan Baum titled "Legalise it All."
+A few months ago, Harper's Magazine published a long piece by Dan Baum entitled "Legalise it All".

 Yet in recent days, a proposal just as radical in the context of traditionalist Asia has been making the rounds in Thailand - legalisation of medical marijuana, and even decriminalisation of methamphetamines – perhaps something similar to Portugal, where users are not punished but rather sent to rehab.

 What is remarkable is that these suggestions are not coming from rights activists or progressive civil society – instead they are being floated by the country's military government.

 General Paiboon Koomchaya, Thailand's justice minister, has becoming increasingly vocal in his view that the country's drug policy "has been wrong the whole time", and has been calling for drug abuse to be treated as a health issue, instead of as a crime.

 To get a sense of how unusual this is, compare this with nearby Philippines, where most estimates of the death toll from Rodrigo Duterte's war on drugs have now passed 3,000.

 At least 1,500 people have been killed in the Philippines by the police themselves – the rest by vigilantes inspired by Duterte's hard-talking, no-quarter stance on drugs.